 Other Route Information

-The above information is for the out and back hike up the Narrows from the bottom, which can be almost 10 miles long.
-Hikers wishing to see the entire 16 miles of the Narrows will need a Wilderness permit, as well as more information.
+The above information is for the out and back hike up the Virgin River Narrows from the bottom, which can be almost 10 miles round-trip in length.
+Visitors who plan to hike top-down, 16 miles, through the Virgin River Narrows will need a Wilderness Permit.

 Orderville Canyon, a tributary that flows into the Narrows about two miles up the hike, is a common destination for hikers.
 Upstream travel in Orderville Canyon is not allowed after ¼ mile.
 Hikers wishing to experience more of Orderville Canyon must acquire a canyoneering permit and complete the canyon top-down.
 Group size limits (12 people per group) apply beyond the junction with Orderville Canyon.